Rookmangud Katawal: Katawal and his democratic bona fides

 Since the people's movement in April, Katawal, like outgoing COAS Gen. Thapa, had been consistent in affirming his loyalty to Nepal's democratic leadership.
 He reaffirmed the same to embassy official in a conversation on September 19.
 He had appeared on several occasions before the State Affairs Committee, the parliamentary committee tasked with oversight of the Defense Ministry.
 The chairman of that committee told embassy official recently that he had been completely satisfied with Katawal's cooperation.
 Katawal reported to Prime Minister Koirala on two accounts.
 The PM is the commander-in-chief.
 The Defense Ministry (MOD) was in the process, with U.S. and U.K. assistance, of building its capacity to manage and give direction to the army.
 That responsibility was previously of the Palace; the Defense Ministry was only a facade.

-Although the criticisms Katawal face seems to have died down in these days, a number of human rights activists and several members of Parliament mostly on the far left began raising their voices as soon as Katwal was appointed.
+Although the criticisms Katawal face seems to have died down in these days, a number of human rights activists and several members of Parliament mostly on the far left began raising their voices as soon as Katawal was appointed.
 On September 4, a group of 16 leaders of various human rights organizations sent a letter to UN Secretary General Annan denouncing the appointment of Katawal as the new COAS.
 The letter alleged that Katawal had been involved in "documented gross human right violations."
 The letter claimed that Katawal had been involved in torture, extrajudicial executions, and forced disappearances.
 The Informal Sector Service Center (INSEC), a leading Nepali human rights NGO, subsequently shared detailed information with the embassy about Katawal's alleged human rights abuses or those that may have occurred under his command.
 Only one allegation directly involved Katawal.
 The rest were on a chain-of-command basis.